 If I keep telling you I’m excited to share something new, you just might stop believing me, but ya’ll (I’m from the south, remember, so I get to say that) I am so excited about this wood crate project!

-A few weeks ago, my awesome friend, Carole, from Garden Up Green contacted me about joining her for a holiday collaboration post with 7 other talented bloggers.
-Working with Carole is always fun, so of course I said, “Yes!”
+A few weeks ago, my awesome friend, Carole, from Garden Up Green contacted me about joining her for a holiday collaboration post with a few other talented bloggers.
+Working with Carole is always fun, so of course I sad, “Yes!”

 Nine bloggers, each with the same basic wood crate, were given the assignment to get creative and come up with a holiday-themed project.
 Today, each of us are publishing our finished projects.
 Isn’t that fun?